ameliatheamazin/suicide_detection/README.md

 <h3 align="center">Suicide Ideation Detection and Response system for Textual Social Media Posts</h3>

   <p align="center">
-    Social media applications exist as a fundamental medium of communication til the extent that people treat social media as a “Safe space” for them to express their suicide tendencies.
+    Social media applications exist as a fundamental medium of communication up to the extent that people treat these platforms as a “safe space” for them to express their suicide tendencies.
 Unfortunately, this puts social media users and the company themselves at risk of harmful and inappropriate content that threatens the safety of the platform.
 Hence, this project focuses on developing a comprehensive web application that supports real-time classification of tweets into three suicide risk categories and triggers a tailored crisis response that targets specific suicide risk levels.
     <br />
     <a href="https://github.com/ameliatheamazin/suicide_detection/tree/main/Images/Project.gif"><strong>View Prototype Demo »</strong></a>
     <br />